elliottw/elliottw.github.io.old/_portfolio/5_project.markdown

 ---
 layout: post
-title: Project
-description: Adding Functionality to Dumb Phones
+title: A Printed Phone Book for Doctors in Africa
+description: Research, Print & Systems
-img: /img/1.jpg
+img: /img/book-in-hand.jpg
 ---

-**Adding Functionality to Dumb Phones in Africa**

 Africa Aid had an interesting service running in Ghana and Liberia.
 They offered free cell phone calls for all doctors in these countries.
 I was a bit confused as to why a non-profit would do this, until they explained the context.
 In a lot of West African countries, doctors are hundreds of miles away from each other.
 In this country, if a doctor encounters a problem, she can just walk down the hall and ask a co-worker to take a look at the patient.
 In Ghana, this isn't the case.
 Quite often a doctor is just a General Practitioner and he can't easily ask for a second opinion.
 So what does he do?
 He picks up his cell phone and makes a call.
 This behavior creates a bit of a tension between economic forces and medical service.
 The truth of the matter is that phone calls are expensive and a lot of times doctors have limited paychecks and don't want to spend all the money they do make... doing their job.